dxphilo/Git-CLI-scaffold/README.md

 #### Clone a repo

-You can also clone a repo from the CLI.
+You can also clone a repo from the CLI 👇

 ```bash